gkorpal/gkorpal.github.io/_pencil/substitution.md

 5. S. Tengely, [Lectures on Cryptography](http://shrek.unideb.hu/~tengely/crypto/webwork-mini.html), University of Debrecen, 2020.

 6. A. McAndrew, Introduction to Cryptography with Open-Source Software, CRC Press, 2011.

+7. Katherine E. Stange (Proof of Concept @ YouTube), Cryptanalysis of Vigenere cipher: not just how, but why it works: [https://youtu.be/QgHnr8-h0xI](https://youtu.be/QgHnr8-h0xI)